ptsochantaris/trailer-cli/README.md

 You can build the project from source using the simple `./install.sh` script.
 It requires Swift 4.0 or later to be installed.

 ### Linux Notes
 Swift does not _yet_ support making static stand-alone binaries in Linux, so there are no Linux builds in the Releases page.
-This will change soon.
+This will hopefully change soon.
 In the meantime you can build the project from  source.

-_Note: Linux builds created with the released Swift 4.0 seem to crash when trying to sync.
-Builds made using main trunk Swift 4.x distributions work fine._

 ## Quickstart
 Run Trailer without any arguments for some help.
 To get started: